How Do Quebec Disability Benefits Work?

 If an unexpected illness or accident renders you unable to work, disability insurance is a program that can help you and your family.
 If due to an illness or injury, disability insurance typically provides between 60% and 85% of your typical income for a predetermined length of time, up to a maximum amount.

-Disability insurance is frequently provided by employers, but you can also get your own policy through a life and health insurance agent.
+Disability insurance is frequently provided by employers, but you can also get your policy through a life and health insurance agent.
 You can buy disability insurance, which will pay for a sizable percentage of your business expenses if you are unable to work, whether or not you are self-employed.

 It's crucial to emphasize how the word "permanent" refers to the type of disability.
 It does not suggest that you will always be granted benefits.